Friday, March 20, 2009

 Halting a moment from all the melodramatic plays put up by UMNO: purging political opponents under the disguise of purging the corrupt, purging the opposition under the disguise of defending the Rulers, purging the truth under the disguise of defending parliamentary etiquette, the time has come for the nation to take a step aside and consider who truly fits to be the leader.

-Never before were the present parties in the Pakatan Rakyat df55ce054ed128c5cc21d93ccce3c8b13with their different ideologies able to unite as one for the country.
+Never before were the present parties in the Pakatan Rakyat with their different ideologies able to unite as one for the country.
 There was always a sense of mistrust amongst DAP and PAS.
 Yet we find that Anwar Ibrahim has the ability and the special quality of leadership in him, to bring these different parties of differing ideologies together with his broad vision.
 Bringing them together with the vision of defending the Rakyat, Anwar is able to motivate them by persuasion rather than intimidation, threat or bribery.
 He is able to exude his contagious confidence to the others.

 Thanks to the divide and rule policy of the BN government the public has been under, for the past 50 odd years, people have become suspicious of each other.
 Every race in the country has been trained and brainwashed by the present government machinery not to trust each other.